What is 'Western Pleasure'? - A Basic Guide to the Class & Tack Required.

-Western Pleasure is a riding class where the horse is judged on performance and manners.
+Western Pleasure (also known as Western Ridden) is a riding class where the horse is judged on performance and manners.
 The gaits performed are different from the English equivalent and are as follows

 - Walk ( a relaxed 4 beat walk)